Frequently asked questions and answers:

 Q: I want to order two parts, can I combine shipping?
 A: I have tried to be realistic with the shipping so I get reimbursed for the cost of making custom packing crates.
 Most of the time two parts in one box requires making a custom and larger box (and costs more to ship due to size and weight) If you order multiples of the same part, Please contact me via email and we can work on a discount code to get the shipping reduced.

 Q: Do you sponsor race/drift teams?
 A: Yes, we do.
-However, at this point in time I can only offer a small discount, as Kooglewerks is still just a small home-grown hand-made company. discount is contingent on sponsorship contract and minimum purchase of three aero parts.
+However, at this point in time I can only offer a small discount, as Kooglewerks is still just a small home-grown hand-made company. discount is contingent on sponsorship contract and minimum purchase.

 BMW 2002 Specific: